 Additional competencies include:

-Being pro-active and gaining experience in as many areas as possible from an early stage demonstrates commitment and a desire to move upwards.
+Being proactive and gaining experience in as many areas as possible from an early stage demonstrates commitment and a desire to move upwards.

 Headhunting aside, regular moves between banks are possible.
 Experienced investment bankers may also move into senior management positions in industry, commerce or government.

-It is also possible to enter investment banking after training as an accountant or lawyer.
+It's also possible to enter investment banking after training as an accountant or lawyer.
 Specialist industry knowledge is highly valued, as is a range of talents, including quantitative skills and general financial knowledge.